This is a dictionary of power and social-dynamics definitions, including seduction, persuasion, manipulation, and life strategies.

 Indirect talk: in communication and social dynamics, a style of communication that uses lots of preambles, circumlocutions, and hinting.
 Very indirect cultures sometimes have a whole system of unwritten rules around communication that can feel like “acting out”.

-Inflater, status ™: in social and power dynamics, status inflaters use socially aggressive tactics, as well as lies and exaggerations, to artificially increase their social status and personal value.
+Inflater, status ™: in social and power dynamics, status inflaters use as lies and exaggerations to artificially increase their social status and personal value.

-When they use others as social pegs to increase their social status, which they often do, then they also are social climbers (see: climbing balloons).
+When they use others as social pegs to inflate their social status, which they often do, then they also are social climbers.
+The combination of inflaters and climbers give rise to hostile climbers, since they climb by pushing others down.

-Judge, the ™: in social and power dynamics the individual who has power and influence within a relationship or social exchange.
-The judge derives his power from assessing others, who in turn seek to prove themselves and gain the judge’s approval.
+Judge, the ™: in social and power dynamics the individual who assesses other people’s worthiness, dispenses emotional punishments and rewards, and exercises power and influence over others through emotional control.
+The judge is the individual who has power and influence within a relationship or social exchange.
+He derives much of his power from assessing others, who in turn seek to prove themselves to the judge, and gain the judge’s approval.

 Judge frames ™: any compliment or emotional reward, as well as any criticism or emotional punishment, that sets the giver as “judging” the receiver.